rexdez/picmo-modified-forked-vanilla-html-js/README.md

 3. **No Node.js Environment Required**
    - Removed the dependency on `process.env.NODE_ENV`, making it more compatible with static HTML/JS deployments.

+4. **Picker Position beside the trigger element**
+   - Instead of taking default position to `left-start` it takes position beside/above the trigger element

 ## 📦 Installation

 You can include the script directly in your HTML file without any build tools.